jonnonz1/nz-statute-book/acts/public/1996/new-zealand-institute-of-chartered-accountants-act-1996.md

-# Institute of Chartered Accountants of New Zealand Act 1996
+# New Zealand Institute of Chartered Accountants Act 1996
-_Consolidation as at 2008-01-01_
+_Consolidation as at 2010-07-07_

-> An Act to—acontinue the New Zealand Society of Accountants under the name Institute of Chartered Accountants of New Zealand; andbrequire the Institute to have rules governing membership, discipline, and other matters and a code of ethics governing the professional conduct of its members; andcprohibit the use of terms implying membership of the Institute by persons who are not members; anddprovide for related matters; anderepeal the New Zealand Society of Accountants Act 1958
+> An Act to—acontinue the New Zealand Society of Accountants under the name New Zealand Institute of Chartered Accountants; andbrequire the Institute to have rules governing membership, discipline, and other matters and a code of ethics governing the professional conduct of its members; andcprohibit the use of terms implying membership of the Institute by persons who are not members; anddprovide for related matters; anderepeal the New Zealand Society of Accountants Act 1958

 ### 1 Short Title and commencement
-(1) This Act may be cited as the Institute of Chartered Accountants of New Zealand Act 1996.
+(1) This Act may be cited as the New Zealand Institute of Chartered Accountants Act 1996.
 (2) Except as provided in subsection (3), this Act shall come into force on 1 October 1996.
 (3) Subsections (3) and (4) of section 21 shall come into force on a date to be appointed by the Governor-General by Order in Council.